-This relaxed country inn near Godalming has seven charming rooms for an appealing 30 second stagger to bed after dinner.
+This relaxed country inn has 7 charming rooms for an appealing 30 second stagger to bed after dinner.
 Shall we?

 The drive to this charming country pub is almost as good as the pub itself.
 It’s a bit of a hidden gem tucked away down pretty country lanes and across a medieval bridge spanning the River Wey in the quaint village of Lower Eashing.
 It’s a pretty red-brick 18-century riverside pub with a gorgeous garden and terrace overlooking the Wey.

 Owners, Red Mist describe the Stag as country chic – and that sums it up pretty nicely.
 It’s a pub full of character, with timber beams, flagstone floors and mismatched tables and chair in a mix of plaid and vintage leather upholstery.

 Inside the front door, there’s a small reception area to your right for those booking into one of the pub’s seven bedrooms, but to get to the main dining rooms you go left via a small quirky bar area.